-We may retire or purchase various series of our outstanding debt through cash purchases and/or exchanges for other debt, in open market purchases, privately negotiated transactions or otherwise.
+We or the Partnership may retire or purchase various series of the Partnership's outstanding debt through cash purchases and/or exchanges for other debt, in open market purchases, privately negotiated transactions or otherwise.
 Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 The amounts involved may be material.
+See "Subsequent Events - Issuance of Senior Notes and Concurrent Senior Notes Tender Offers" and "Subsequent Events - Note Redemptions."